practicalli/clojure-through-code/README.md

 ## Usage

-Open the project in your favourite _Clojure aware_ editor and start a REPL.
+Open the project in your favourite [Clojure aware editor](https://practical.li/clojure/clojure-editors/) and start a REPL.
 Evaluate the code expression by expression to see what value is returned each time.

 Feel free to experiement with the code and submit pull requests with additional examples and any corrections.

 ## License

-Copyright © 2016 John Stevenson @jr0cket
+Copyright © 2022 Practicalli

 Distributed under the Creative Commons Attribution Share-Alike 4.0 International.